Duckieray/TCG_CustomTextureReplacer/README.md

 1. Inspect `BepInEx/plugins/TexturesList.txt` to find the texture name and resolution.
 2. Drop a PNG with the exact texture name (case-insensitive) into any watched `CustomTextures` folder.
 The default is `BepInEx/plugins/CustomTextures/`.
 3. The mod automatically reloads the file.
-Use `CustomTextures.refresh.now` (empty file) or press F8 if you want to force a mass refresh.
+Use `CustomTextures.refresh.now` (empty file) or press F8 if you want to force a mass refresh, but normal icon/atlas swaps no longer require it.

 PNG names support a rename suffix when the `UseReplacementNames` config flag is enabled: